The Definitive Guide To Camping in the Snow

 Further reading: If you intend on using tarps to help shore up your shelter, make sure you know some basic knots for camping before you head out into the wilds.

 On the other hand, if there is even the smallest chance you will be experiencing winter storms, then please, do invest in a winter or mountaineering tent.
-These tents are heavier than their 3-season cousins but are sturdier and offer better snow & wind protection.
+These four-season tents are heavier than their 3-season cousins but are sturdier and offer better snow & wind protection.

 A good 4-season tent will typically be dome-shaped, and constructed predominately of solid fabric as opposed to mesh for more warmth and strength, have a large number of guy lines and a larger than normal vestibule(s) for gear storage and/or cooking in bad weather.

 Choosing a good cold weather sleeping bag is a must, and the first place to go is to check the EN ratings.
 EN ratings are generated by tucking a sensor covered manikin into a sleeping bag and subjecting him/her to a simulated freezing night in a cold chamber.
 After pulling our stiff(er) friend out of the chiller, they will look at the data and will generally give EN ratings as two numbers – a comfort rating and a lower-limit rating in degree Fahrenheit (or Celsius).